Site icon The Commune

 But Did He Bring Education To India?

-The lie peddled in the film claims that there was no educational policy in existence before the British came to India and it was Macaulay who was instrumental in doing so.
+The lie in the film claims that no educational policy existed before the British came to India, and Macaulay was instrumental in creating one.

-By this logic, one wonders how China, or Japan, or other Asian countries received their education.
+By this logic, one wonders how China, Japan, or other Asian countries received their education.

-In the 1830s Macaulay becomes an MP in the British Parliament.
+In the 1830s, Macaulay became an MP in the British Parliament.
 Around that time, the British East India Company was ruling several parts of the world.
 They were asked to analyze the loopholes in the justice and education system.
-So, Macaulay visited India for 4 years as he was part of the Supreme Council.
-The lies propagated are around this recommendation given by him.
+So, Macaulay visited India for four years as he was part of the Supreme Council.
+The lies propagated revolve around this recommendation.

 However, this propaganda was initiated by evangelists in the 1970s and 80s.
 Let us understand this further.

-If we take a look at the UK government website, it is pretty clear that till the late 19th century, there was no national education policy in the UK/Britain.
+If we look at the UK government website, it is pretty clear that there was no national education policy in the UK until the late 19th century.
 Then how would it have come to India?

 Around 1854, the EIC continued to face significant losses in the colonies it was ruling so the education policy was shifted to the control of the Crown.

 The Education Act, a national education policy was brought in the country (Britain) in 1870.
 Data indicates that before the 1870s, 40% of women and 60% of men were literate (not educated).
-Before 1870, grammar and Christian studies were taught to the people but there was no national educational policy.
+Before 1870, grammar and Christian studies were taught to the people, but no national educational policy existed.
 Even when Macaulay was alive and working in the Parliament, no educational policy existed.

 In the Act brought in 1870, the UK began clearly distinguishing the content taught.